nahidulhasan/solid-principles/README.md

 ```

 If we want to calculate the area for Square we have to modify calculate method in
- AreaCalculator class.
+ CostManager class.
 It breaks the open-closed principle.
 According to this principle,
  we can not modify we can extend.
 So How we can fix this problem, please see the following code :